sqlity-net/dataplatform-devops-exercises/Module3-Exercise4/README.md

 ## Instructions for Exercise 4

-The goal of this exercise is write a simple view called, "HotelReservationCount", and enough tests to cover its functionality.
+The goal of this exercise is to write a simple view called, "HotelReservationCount", and enough tests to cover its functionality.

 The Marketing department needs a count of reservations by hotel to better allocate marketing efforts.